Keso-Rupert/AdventOfCode/aoc-2024/README.md

 ## Day 5
 ### Comparator
 - Good opportunity to use the Comparator interface and try to implement a custom sorting method.

+## Day 6
+### Direction enum
+- After recently doing 2016 day 1, where I implemented direction with a numeric value and a bunch of if statements, day 6 here allows me to redo it, using an Enum and a modulo operator to determine the direction in a nicer way.
+- Also, a good day to brush up on and use recursion to step through the area until we have left it.